RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 :exclamation: Do not skip any labs, the labs depends on the previous ones to be completed.
 You need to do them in order, 0-10.

+:exclamation: On purpose, security in this lab has not been made a priority, that is so you as a student get more freedom to learn.
+You have passwordless admin access via _sudo_ on all systems.
+With that said, if you do something which is outside of the labs and break your systems, _you get to keep all the pieces_ ;)

 :boom: Make sure you have the required tools to do the lab.
 The tools are listed below:
 * An SSH client.
 On Linux and Mac, use the native ssh client in a terminal.
 On Windows, you can use PuTTy https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) if nothing else is available.
 * A web browser.
 Ansible Tower officially supports latest version of Firefox and Chrome, so if you bump into any issues, try one of those web browsers.